-Carrickfergus – also called ‘Carrick‘ to the locals – is a large town located in County Antrim, Northern Ireland.
+Carrickfergus – also known as ‘Carrick‘ – is a large town in County Antrim, Northern Ireland.
 It is located 11 miles north-east of the Northern Irish capital of Belfast, and has a population of some 35,000+ people.
-It is the oldest town in County Antrim and one of the oldest in Northern Ireland in general.
+It is the oldest town in County Antrim and one of the oldest in Northern Ireland.

 The area which is now Carrickfergus, or more specifically the rock that the castle sits upon, was supposed to have originally been known as Dunsobarky (translates roughly as “strong rock” – Dun signifying an insulated rock and Sobarky meaning “powerful” or “strong”).
 It is worth noting that the application of this name to Carrickfergus was possibly an error by 18th century historian Charles O’Conor in his map of Ireland, when it was supposed to be applied to Dunseverick (Dún Sobhairce), a hamlet on the north coast.